Walk 1156 - printer friendly version

 An ascent of Helvellyn is a perfect mountain excursion.
 When climbed from the Ullswater side with a traverse of Striding Edge the walk becomes a special day that you will remember for many years to come.
 Most walks into the mountains should be made in good visibility and this is no exception.
 Because of the nature of Striding Edge you should also avoid high winds, snow and ice (unless very experienced) and poor visibility.

-We started the walk in Glenridding where there is a large car park (grid ref.
+This excellent Lake District walk starts in Glenridding where there is a large car park (grid ref.
 NY386169) adjacent to the excellent Tourist Information Office with an up to date weather forecast posted in the window.
 We returned to the main road and took the lane that follows the south side of the beck through the camp site.
 Following the rising footpath alongside Mire beck we climbed rapidly into Little Cove soon emerging onto the ridge with a good view across Grisedale to the northern face of St Sunday Crag.
 The gradient eases here and the reconstructed path soon gains height in a series of gentle zig-zags onto Birkhouse Moor.

 You first see Helvellyn as you reach the ridge of Birkhouse Moor.
 Ahead is the fine horseshoe you are about to undertake.
 To the left of Helvellyn the craggy crest of Striding Edge, whilst to the right Swirral Edge links the summit plateau with the shapely peak of Catstye Cam.
 Follow the wall south-west to the quaintly named "hole in the wall".
 As you stride out, the next two or three hours of your walk become clearer, perhaps making the adrenaline flow as you recall the stories of daring and high adventure associated with Striding Edge.